EFFICACY & SAFETY

 Grouped term includes abdominal pain, abdominal pain upper, abdominal pain lower, and abdominal discomfort.

-During the extension period of ILLUMINATE-A, months 6-24, the safety profile of OXLUMO was consistent with that observed in the double-blind period23
+During the extension period of ILLUMINATE-A (up to 36 months), the safety profile of OXLUMO was consistent with that seen in the double-blind period.1,4

 Image